JamesPNacino/San-Francisco-49ers-Regression-Analysis/README.md

 ##Method

 Using R software we can analyze various correlations between the explanatory variables and response variables using linear regression.
+Using the web app, we can change the minimum year for analysis, the predictor, and lastly the response variable.
 Linear regression seemed to be a signifcant model for testing many of the explanatory variables.
 We found that many p-values were less than an alpha of .05 when testing different explanatory variables.
 Linear regression was a correct fit for many of the analyses.
 This was proven due to residual analysis of the data points, making linear regression a significant machine learning model for this dataset.
 Below are the following variables used for linear regression testing.

 **Predictors**